Ziack/dotnetcore-microservices-poc/README.md

 * DynamicExpresso
 * SignalR

-**Comprehensive guide describing exactly the architecture, applied design patterns and technologies can be found on our blog:**
+**Comprehensive guide describing exactly the architecture, applied design patterns and technologies can be found on those links:**

 * Part 1 The Plan: Design Communication Across Microservice Boundaries